 Does having grapefruit while taking metformin lead to adverse side effects?
 There’s limited research, but here’s what you need to know.

-Metformin is a drug that’s prescribed to treat type 2 diabetes.
-People with type 2 diabetes can’t use insulin normally.
-This means they can’t control the amount of sugar in their blood.
-Metformin helps people with type 2 diabetes control the level of sugar in their blood in several ways, including:
+Metformin is a drug that’s prescribed as the first line of treatment for type 2 diabetes.
+In people with type 2 diabetes, the body’s cells aren’t able to respond to insulin as well as they should.
+This means they can’t control the amount of sugar in the blood.
+Metformin helps people with type 2 diabetes control the level of sugar in their blood in several ways.
+These include:

 - decreasing the amount of sugar your body absorbs from food